flipperdevices/flipperzero-firmware/documentation/js/js_gui__text_box.md

 recommended to conceptualize these modules first before using this one.

 # Example
-For an example refer to the `gui.js` example script.
+For an example, refer to the `gui.js` example script.

 # View props
 ## `text`